Explore real-time analytics in Microsoft Fabric

 Eventstreams provide a scalable and flexible way to ingest real-time data from a streaming source.

-1. In the menu bar on the left, select the Home page for the real-time analytics experience.
+1. In the menu bar on the left, select the Home page for the Real-Time Intelligence experience.

 2. On the home page, select the tile to create a new Eventstream with a name of your choice.